Kai Owens trains on the Deer Valley World Cup mogul run. (Photo: Keri Bascetta)

 “Having an active pole swing can make bump skiing way easier,” says Robin Barnes, professional ski instructor and member of the PSIA Alpine Team.
 “Specifically, make sure your pole tip gets to the bump way before your feet and skis do.”

 Thinking about actively swinging your pole forward and down the fall line will help you release your skis’ edges between turns, making it easier to pivot your skis around and over moguls.
-And planning where you’re going to set your next pole plant is an easy way to visualize and plot your line through the bumps.
+Planning where to set your next pole plant is an easy way to visualize and plot your line through the bumps.

 Prove yourself in the bumps at these resorts